 Opting for the second method sounds better.
 Ask the users why they are facing struggles in creating the list.
 Do this in the following ways.

-- Call users who have not finished any step.
+- Call users who have not finished any steps.
 You can also offer them gift cards

-- Set up a survey tool such as Qualaroo
+- Set up a survey tool such as Zonka Feedback and Qualaroo

 - Watch the users as they go through the process of onboarding.
 You can do this live or with the help of tools like UserTesting